ppkgtmm/bank-churn-prediction/README.md

 Repo created to store source code of churn prediction end-to-end machine learning project which involves work from data exploration, data preprocessing, model training, parameter tuning to model inference

-## Process

-### Exploration
+## Exploration

 - Firstly, column type and values are validated based on data description then there are target distribution analysis, numerical and categorical feature distribution analysis where features values are separated by target class.
 Lastly, there is correlation analysis to analyse relationship between each feature and target.
-See [exploration notebook](https://github.com/ppkgtmm/hello-hello/blob/main/exploration.ipynb) to know about what has been found
+See [exploration notebook](https://github.com/ppkgtmm/churn-prediction/blob/main/exploration.ipynb) to know about what has been found

-### Preprocessing
+## Preprocessing

 - Apache Airflow was used to build data preprocessing pipeline (DAG) as illustrated in the image below